Economic and Political Overview

 Main Sectors of Industry

-With about 80% of the population living in rural areas, the economy of Malawi is predominately agricultural: the primary sector is estimated to account for 22.7% GDP, 80% of export revenues and 76% of employment (World Bank, latest data available).
-The main export and most cultivated crop is tobacco, while other revenue-generating crops include corn (maize), tea, coffee, sugarcane, cotton, sorghum, and potatoes.
-Historically, the country produces enough food to feed its population, though harvests can be seriously affected by adverse weather conditions, like it was the case in 2015 and 2016 with El Nino-induced droughts.
-As an example, Malawi's maize output - the major food crop - decreased by 18.9% in the 2021/22 farming year (to 3.7 million metric tonnes) due to drought, tropical cyclones and a lack of subsidized fertilizer.
-In 2022, the total agricultural output decreased by 1% and seasonal production estimates indicate that Malawian farmers harvested 5% less maize and 37% less tobacco than the average for the three preceding seasons (World Bank).
+With about 80% of the population living in rural areas, the economy of Malawi is predominantly agricultural: the primary sector is estimated to account for 30.4% of GDP, 80% of export revenues, and 61.7% of employment (World Bank, latest data available).
+The main export and most cultivated crop is tobacco (which represents around 40% of total exports), while other revenue-generating crops include corn (maize), tea, coffee, sugarcane, cotton, sorghum, and potatoes.
+Historically, the country produces enough food to feed its population, though harvests can be seriously affected by adverse weather conditions, as was the case in 2015, 2016, and 2024 with El Niño-induced droughts.
+Based on FAO estimates, maize import requirements for the 2024/25 marketing year (April/March) are expected to be higher than usual due to the poor 2024 harvest.
+Imports will likely come from outside the subregion, as the El Niño-induced drought in 2024 caused production declines across Southern Africa, reducing the availability of exportable surpluses within the subregion.

-Though still underdeveloped, the industrial sector contributes an estimated 18.4% of GDP, employing only 5% of the workforce.
-Though still underdeveloped, the industrial sector contributes an estimated 18.5% of GDP in 2020.
+Though still underdeveloped, the industrial sector contributes an estimated 15.3% of GDP, employing a mere 8% of the workforce.
 The majority of Malawi's industrial activity comes from manufacturing and food processing.
-Despite the government’s efforts to boost competitiveness, several challenges kept hindering the sector, including poor business climate, a lack of well-developed infrastructure, and the shortage of skilled labour to operate machinery.
-Mining activities are at a small-scale level, since Malawi has no oil or precious metals (except for ruby).
+Despite the government’s efforts to boost competitiveness, several challenges keep hindering the sector, including a poor business climate, a lack of well-developed infrastructure, and a shortage of skilled labour to operate machinery.
+Mining activities are at a small-scale level (1% of GDP), as Malawi has no oil or precious metals (except for ruby).
 However, the country has some deposits of bauxite, asbestos, graphite, and uranium.
-The latest estimates by the Reserve Bank of Malawi (RBM) show that the manufacturing sector expanded by 4.7% in 2022, whereas the mining and quarrying sector grew an estimated 4.6%, mainly on account of anticipated resumption of uranium mining at the Kayelekera Uranium Mine.
+Malawi's industrial production saw a year-on-year decrease of 14% in 2024 amid foreign exchange scarcity that induced production cuts.
+All manufacturing sub-sectors saw declines, except for the production of beverages, tobacco products, and rubber and plastics, which grew by 2.4%, 14.9%, and 21.5%, respectively.
+The manufacturing sector's output fell by 9.3%, while utilities experienced a significant decline of 38.2%.

 Breakdown of Economic Activity By Sector Agriculture Industry Services